batstateu-is/2025-BatstateU-IS/README.md

 ### **_Step 2.
 Prepare the Programming Environment._**
 Open the [Pybricks Code Editor](https://code.pybricks.com), which is used to write and compile programs for the Pybricks firmware the we have installed on the SPIKE™ Prime Hub.

 ### **_Step 3.
 Learn the Basics._**
 To get started, it is recommended to read the [Pybricks Documentation](https://docs.pybricks.com/en/stable/).
 You can also follow the guide Creating and running Pybricks programs from the Pybricks website to understand how to control motors and sensors using MicroPython.*

 ### **_Step 4.
 Use our Team’s Code for Reference._**
 The team has provided sample programs under the folder `src/hub`, which can serve as a reference for obstacle handling, walling, and parking logic.

+We also used the library [PUPRemote](https://github.com/antonvh/PUPRemote) by antonvh for the hub to be able to recieve the data from the camera.

+To use it with our code, create new files named `lpf2.py` and `pupremote.py` and copy the contents of the same files from the `src` folder, or alternatively, download said files and just import them in the IDE.

 ### **_Step 5.
 Connect the Hub via Bluetooth._**
 Turn on your SPIKE™ Hub and open the Pybricks Editor.
 Click the Bluetooth icon at the top-right, select the correct hub from the list, and then click Pair to connect.*